FatemeBameri/subset-selection-algorithms/README.md

 A simple example demonstrating how to use **k-DPPs** for subset selection.
 This script is a good starting point to understand the workflow of the algorithm.

-### 3. `README.md`
-This documentation file, providing an overview of the project and instructions.

 ---

 ## Applications